Forest Management Plan frequently asked questions

 3. To maintain or improve forest health and enhance climate resilience.

-How was the draft plan developed?
+How was the FMP developed?

-The draft plan was prepared following wide-ranging consultation with government agencies, key stakeholders and the community.
+The plan was prepared following wide-ranging consultation with government agencies, key stakeholders and the community.
 The plan is also informed by scientific research and management experience, input from technical experts and results from monitoring and evaluation processes.

-How will the final plan be implemented?
+How will the plan be implemented?

 Adaptive management is often referred to as ‘learning by doing’ and involves several elements, including planning and design, monitoring, evaluation and reporting.
-Adaptive management is based on evidence and learnings, meaning that programs and activities can be adjusted if they are not successfully meeting management objectives
+Adaptive management is based on evidence and learnings, meaning that programs and activities can be adjusted if they are not successfully meeting management objectives.

-The implementation of management activities will be through the State’s Forest Management System, which includes the various laws, policies, guidelines, and operational procedures for forest management
+The implementation of management activities will be through the State’s Forest Management System, which includes the various laws, policies, guidelines, and operational procedures for forest management.

 Formal management partnerships between DBCA and Noongar Traditional Owners are an important aspect of how the plan will be implemented.
 These recognise the continuing connections that Noongar people have to the south-west forests and their cultural responsibilities to care for country.